Development-Eghai/hiring_backend/README.md

 - Follow the installation process and ensure MySQL Server is running.
 - Set up your root password during installation.
 Import Database File (.sql)
-- Place your MySQL file (database.sql) in a known directory.
+- Place your MySQL file (recruitingdb.sql) in a known directory.
 - Open a terminal or command prompt and log in to MySQL:
 - mysql -u root -p
 - Create a new database (replace hiring_db with your preferred name):
 - CREATE DATABASE  recruitingdb;
 - Exit MySQL and import the .sql file
-- mysql -u root -p  recruitingdb < /path/to/database.sql
+- mysql -u root -p  recruitingdb < /path/to/recruitingdb.sql

 Docker Setup
 - Build the Docker image: